DopanPlugins/Srpg-plugins/README.md

 - this plugin allows enabling/disabling actorbattleCommands with gameSwitches

-- this plugin has a few edits in the mapBattleSetup for better forceAction compatilety & it changes eventPriority to always display the acting unit above the target unit.This will be reseted automactly.
+- this plugin has a few edits in the mapBattleSetup for better forceAction compatilety & it changes eventPriority to always display the acting unit above the target unit.This will be reseted automatically.

 - and this plugin has a few other features which you can setup in the core param